websanco/liferay-learn/docs/dxp/latest/en/developing-applications/core-frameworks/configuration-framework/portlet-level-configuration.md

 ## Set up Portlet Preferences

-For the portlet to have portlet preferences, you need to also add a configuration JSP file and configuration action to your application.
-To learn more about how these files work in a portlet see the [Portlet Preferences](../../developing-a-java-web-application/using-mvc/portlet-preferences.md) article.
+For the portlet to have portlet preferences, you must also add a configuration JSP file and configuration action to your application.
+To learn more about how these files work in a portlet, see [Portlet Preferences](../../developing-a-java-web-application/using-mvc/portlet-preferences.md).

 ## Related Information